-We have audited the financial statements of Bayfront Infrastructure Capital II Pte.
-Ltd. ('the Company'), which comprise the statement of financial position as at 31 December 2021, and the statements of comprehensive income, changes in equity and cash flows for the period from 16 February 2021 (date of incorporation) to 31 December 2021 and notes to the financial statements, including a summary of significant accounting policies, as set out on pages FS1 to FS33.
+We have audited the financial statements of Bayfront Infrastructure Capital III Pte.
+Ltd. ('the Company'), which comprise the statement of financial position as at 31 December 2024, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, as set out on pages FS1 to FS26.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 ('the Act'), Singapore Financial Reporting Standards (International) ('SFRS(I)s') and International Financial Reporting Standards ('IFRSs') so as to give a true and fair view of the financial position of the Company as at 31 December 2021 and of the financial performance, changes in equity and cash flows of the Company for the period from 16 February 2021 (date of incorporation) to 31 December 2021.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 ('the Act'), Singapore Financial Reporting Standards (International) ('SFRS(I)s') and IFRS Accounting Standards as issued by the International Accounting Standards Board ('IFRS Accounting Standards') so as to give a true and fair view of the financial position of the Company as at 31 December 2024 and of the financial performance, changes in equity and cash flows of the Company for the year ended on that date.